hiralbhanu/GITS2.1-I.R.I.S/docs/creategoodrepo.md

 This function takes one mandatory argument as an input.
 This argument is **new repo name** which is the name of the new repo the user wants to create with the good repo template.
 The default good repo template is set up as a public github template available here - [Good Repo Template](https://github.com/sak007/goodRepo_template).
+It also asks the user to enter the license which he wants in repository from the list of licenses provided.
+The list includes MIT, Apache and GNU license.

 # How to run it?
 (Small Example)
 In a new folder (where there are no other git repos), you can create a new good repo with the following command: